 Graduate Advisors: Latkova, Roberts, Rosegard, Tierney, Viren, Wilson, Yoshino

 The mission of the Master of Science in Recreation, Parks, and Tourism (RPT) program is to serve as a catalyst for the development of emerging entrepreneurial leaders who will be change agents and advance the recreation, parks, and tourism profession and society.

-The program is offered in a hybrid format providing the advantages of both online and in-person experiences.
-The online experiences allow students to eliminate commutes, which may be appealing to persons working full time or with families.
+The master's program is offered in a hybrid format providing the advantages of both online and in-person experiences.
+The interactive online webinars allow students to eliminate commutes, which may be appealing to persons working full time or with families.
 The intensive classroom experiences and individual faculty advising build strong relationships within the cohort of students and between the students and RPT faculty.
 We almost exclusively accept students in the fall to build a cohort of students that often develop strong professional and social ties.

 SF State students are provided a strong base of resources and experience at their home campus.
 Each student will be assigned a home campus faculty member to serve as a mentor and academic advisor.
 The advisor will guide students through their culminating graduate experience; an applied research project or thesis.

 Visit the Recreation, Parks, and Tourism student graduate program website at rpt.sfsu.edu/graduate for more information.